ravirasadiya/docs/docs/validator_guide/pulse-staking-deposit-cli.md

 # Pulse-staking-deposit-cli Guide

-## Using deposit-cli to generate a key files
+## Using deposit-cli to generate key files

-Before you can participate as a Solo or Trusted Validator on the Vouch protocol, you need to generate the requried keystores and deposit files much like you would if you were operating a "normal" validator on the Pulsechain network.
+Before you can participate as a Solo or Trusted Validator on the Vouch protocol, you need to generate the requried keystores and deposit files, much like you would if you were operating a "normal" validator on the Pulsechain network.

 `pulse-staking-deposit-cli` is a tool for creating EIP-2335 format BLS12-381 keystores and a corresponding `deposit_data-*.json` file and `stake_data-*.json` file for use with the Vouch Protocol.
-This tool creates deposit files that are compatable with the Pulsechain Launchpad, however they are designed to be used exclusivly with the Vouch Protocol.
+This tool creates deposit files that are compatable with the Ethereum and Pulsechain Launchpads, however the output files are designed to be used exclusivly with the Vouch Protocol.

 :warning: Do not use the generated deposit file with the offical Pulschain Launchpad site.